WayScience/Illumination-correction-benchmarking/multiple_pipelines_example/README.md

 ## CellProfiler Parallel

-To improve the speed for correcting the images, we have implemented ![CellProfiler Parallel], which utilizes multi-processing to run one plate per CPU core.
+To improve the speed for correcting the images, we have implemented `CellProfiler Parallel`, which utilizes multi-processing to run one plate per CPU core.